 Turning Page Book Discussion Group

 uses the Library's collection of book club kits and usually meets on the fourth Wednesday of the month.
 We gather in the 2nd floor Reading Room at 7pm.
-Our next meeting will be February 28th, when we will discuss The Handmaid's Tale by Margaret Atwood.
+Our next meeting will be March 28th, when we will discuss To the Bright Edge of the World by Eowyn Ivey.
 Call 657-8290 to register.

 LitCentric Book Discussion Groupmeets the last Tuesday of every month between January and October at 7pm in the second floor Large Conference Room.
 We use a combination of self-purchased copies and library book club kits.
 Bring your mug for coffee!
-We're currently reading Slaughterhouse Five by Kurt Vonnegut.
+We're currently reading The Bell Jar by Sylvia Plath.

 Email firstname.lastname@example.org to sign up.